 Credit risk is managed on a group basis.
-The Group's credit risk arises from cash deposits, trade and other receivables and loan to a joint venture.
+The Group's credit risk arises from bank balances and restricted deposits, trade and other receivables and loan to a joint venture.
 Management has policies in place to monitor the exposures to these credit risks on an on-going basis.